Anurag47-ak/ARITHMETIC-LOGIC-UNIT-ALU-/README.md

 The main goal of this task was to design a simple 4-bit ALU (Arithmetic Logic Unit) using Verilog.
 The ALU was supposed to perform five basic operations — addition, subtraction, bitwise AND, OR, and NOT.
 I had to write the code for the ALU, create a testbench to verify its working, and generate simulation results to check if it was working as expected.

 Introduction:
 An ALU is one of the most important components in any digital system or processor.
-It’s the part that handles all the arithmetic and logical operations.
-Since I’m just getting started with VLSI design and HDL coding, this was a great opportunity to understand how a basic ALU works internally and how to build one using Verilog.
+It is the part that handles all the arithmetic and logical operations.
+Since I am just getting started with VLSI design and HDL coding, this was a great opportunity to understand how a basic ALU works internally and how to build one using Verilog.
 This task helped me get hands-on experience with digital design, use of behavioral modeling, and how to write and test Verilog code in a simulator.

 Design Details: